panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 type: post
 ---

 When a React component handles bursting events like window resize, scrolling, user typing into an input, etc. it makes sense to soften the handlers of these events.
-Othwerise the handlers are invoked too often, and you risk to make the application lagging or even unresponsive for a few seconds.
+Otherwise, the handlers are invoked too often, and you risk making the application lagging or even unresponsive for a few seconds.

 For example, if the user types a query into an input field, and the component fetches data from the API using that query &mdash; then don't make the request as soon as the user types a character, but wait around 300ms until the user has typed the last character &mdash; then perform the request.
 This is debouncing.